Food Options & Sample Menu for a stay at Shearwater Cove

 • tortillas

-• protein of choice: ground beef, beyond beef, chicken, etc.
+• protein of choice: ground beef, beyond beef, chicken, fish, etc.

 • taco seasoning packet